 Then I reached the highest point of the island and I was turning around, trying to be overwhelmed by surrounding view of wondrous nature, to feel myself standing in the center of the world or at least of the island.

 Then I estimated, that I did 2 kilometers and checked the time.

 Half an hour was left until the departure of the last ferry!

 So I was running in the snow directly to the port leaving my unfinished hiking trail behind.
 I was not late to the ferry, I got back.

 But I missed the bus because I did not know where the bus stop is.
 And the next bus was the LAST bus.
 And there were not many cars to catch along the way.
 But I was calm, I was sure that everything will be OK.
 And it was – some random school bus took me to the nearest bus station, the driver explained to me that there is no actual bus stop here, and in summer everything is better organized, because of many tourists at that time.
 From the bus station, I successfully reached Akureyri.

 Three hours seemed way too much for five kilometers, but I managed to walk only two.
 In a whole day, I visited only one place, but so much enjoyed the time, and the adventures, being lost somewhere around Askogsandur, standing on top of the world in Hrisey.

 I consider this one of my best travel experiences.

 Not the excursions.

-While travelling, I always prefer to stay longer in one place and feeling it rather than running through as many places as possible.
+While traveling, I always prefer to stay longer in one place and feeling it rather than running through as many places as possible.
 I had trips where we were running.
-I was exhausted and had many checkboxes checked.
+I was exhausted and had many check boxes checked.
 When I move slowly – I am refreshed and have many memories.